-- To ensure the investment performance achieves the criteria set by them so that there are sufficient funds to meet their grant giving policies. - · To develop the charity's grant making activities.
+- To ensure the investment performance achieves the criteria set by them so that there are sufficient funds to meet their committed grants. - · To develop the charity's grant making activities. - The trustees have concluded that the charity is in a strong financial and operational position and can continue to support beneficiaries now and for the anticipated lifetime of the charity.